 - listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

-- Live video streams do not have captions.
+- Live video streams may not have captions.

-- Some of our legacy videos embedded on the site do not have subtitles or closed captions.
+- Some of our legacy videos embedded on the site do not have subtitles, closed captions or audio descriptions.

 - Some of our links are non-descriptive to screen reader users.